The Human Conundrum

 To always feel happy would be quite magical.

-Floating in an ocean, no riptide to give pull.
+Floating in an ocean without riptide giving pull.

 A poor man sits on a filthy city street